 Sean Kenny TD Dublin : Dublin Bay North : Donaghmede E.A.086 8126340

-Elected as a Labour TD for Dublin North East in the 2011 General Election, I now sit on the Oireachtas Commitee for Transport and Communications and also sit on the Oireachtas Committee for Justice, Defence and Equality and the Committee for Public Service Oversight and Petitions.
-I previously represented Dublin North East as a Labour Party TD in Dáil Éireann from 1992 to 1997, I have previously acted as Chairperson of the Social Affairs Committee and as a member of the Forum for Peace and Reconciliation dealing with the peace process in Northern Ireland.
+Elected as a Labour Party TD for Dublin North East in the 2011 General Election, I now sit on the Oireachtas Commitee for Transport and Communications and also sit on the Oireachtas Committee for Justice, Defence and Equality and the Committee for Public Service Oversight and Petitions.
+I previously represented Dublin North East as a Labour Party TD in Dáil Éireann from 1992 to 1997 and acted during that period as Chairperson of the Social Affairs Committee and as a member of the Forum for Peace and Reconciliation dealing with the peace process in Northern Ireland.

 Educated at Garbally College, Ballinasloe, I became involved in community activity when I came to live in Raheny in 1969 through participation in the local residents' association and as a voluntary worker and later a director with the Raheny and District Credit Union.

 I was first elected to Dublin City Council representing Labour in the Raheny area from 1979 when I won an extra seat for the party.
 From 2009 until my election to Dáil Éireann in 2011, I was a Councillor for the Donaghmede Electoral Area.

 As Lord Mayor of Dublin during 1991/1992 I played a leading role in Dublin’s year as European City of Culture; the launch of Temple Bar as a tourist centre for Dublin; and the celebration of Trinity College Dublin Quatercentenary, when I received an honorary degree from the college.